-This Programme is an exciting and innovative opportunity to bring together talented partners from across the East of England region, and invite them to learn, work and develop solutions together.
+An exciting and innovative opportunity to bring together partners from across the East of England region, and invite them to learn, work and develop solutions together.

-Please see below for further information.
-If you have any questions, please contact: firstname.lastname@example.org.
+Please see below for all information on the programme.
+If you have any questions, please dont hesitate to get in touch: email@example.com.

 The intention of this programme is to give you practical as well as theoretical experience of working in a team on a problem and see, in action, the impact you can have through effective teamwork.